NoCompromises/laravel-project-standard/README_TEMPLATE.md

 `mkcert -cert-file docker/nginx/ssl.pem -key-file docker/nginx/key.pem my-project.test`

+### Node environment
+The best option to ensure you're using the correct versions of Node and npm with this project is to install [Volta](https://volta.sh).
+Volta will read the pinned versions of Node and npm from the `package.json` so you can be sure you're using the correct versions.

 ### Get the project running in Docker

 Docker is used for local development.
 It's self-contained, easy to set up, and matches the exact versions of key services